 US President Donald Trump has welcomed a Supreme Court ruling allowing his travel ban to be partly reinstated as a "victory for our national security".

 America's highest court also granted a White House request allowing part of its refugee ban to go into effect.

 The justices said they would consider in October whether the president's policy should be upheld or struck down.

 Mr Trump seeks to place a 90-day ban on people from six mainly Muslim nations and a 120-day ban on refugees.

-The president welcomed the ruling's qualified authorisation to bar visitors from Iran, Libya, Somalia, Sudan, Syria and Yemen, which he described as "terror-prone countries".
+The president welcomed the ruling's qualified authorisation to bar visitors from Iran, Libya, Somalia, Syria and Yemen, which he described as "terror-prone countries".

 "As president, I cannot allow people into our country who want to do us harm," he added.

 Mr Trump has already said the ban would take effect within 72 hours of court approval.

 What does the ruling say?